 Falling within both Collin and Denton Counties, Frisco is relatively small compared to its neighboring cities.
 Still, both Collin and Denton, at 33 and 31 deaths respectively, were in the top ten counties for highest number of opioid-related deaths in 2015.
 By 2017, these number of these deaths doubled to 70 and 72.
 While much can’t be said about the city of Frisco itself, the proximity of the cities in these counties, and also cities in Dallas and Fort Worth counties, put the city at greater risk for the illegal sale and abuse of opioids.

 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.

 Finding help as quickly as possible is imperative to recovery.
 The longer substance abuse goes on for, the harder it will be to recover or break an addiction.
 In places like Frisco, where the opioid problems are not as pronounced, it can be hard to come forward.
 The important thing to remember is that there are thousands of people across the country dealing with the same issues.
 If coming out in your own community is too hard, maybe it’s time to look for help somewhere else.

 If you or someone you love suffer from addiction, and don’t know where to start, try reaching out to a dedicated treatment provider.
 They are available 24/7, no matter where you are, to help and guide you.
-If you have questions about the recovery process, either near you or in another state, they can guide you to the best treatment available that suits your needs.
+If you have questions about the recovery process, either near you or in another state, they can guide you.